SergeyBarskiy/dotnet-procstoclasses/README.md

 It contains a list of procedure objects.
 All fields are required.

 name is just procedure's name

-criteria is the name of the class for criteria object
+criteria is the name of the class for criteria object.
+Leave blank for procedures without parameters

 wrappedData is the name of the class that is returned once procedure is executed.
 It will have prorperties, one for each list correspnding to a single result set